psunkana/nodejstestrepo/README.md

 # nodejstestrepo
-It is testing to upload app on gi
+It is testing to upload app on git